KVJ0607/financial_analysis_module/README.md

 ## Contact

-For questions or suggestions, open an issue or contact [Kelvin Yuen](mailto:kelvinyuen0607@gmail.com).
+For questions or suggestions, open an issue or contact [Sean Yuen](mailto:siukwanyuen@icloud.com).